0xbarw/sec487-wiki/index.md

 Contained in the wiki, you will find:

-- (For SEC487 students) Electronic Copies of the Lab Guides (**copy and paste, FTW!!!**)
+* (For SEC487 students) Electronic Copies of the Lab Guides (**copy and paste, FTW!!!**)
-- Tool and technique cheat sheets
+* Tool and technique cheat sheets
-- Instructor information
+* Instructor information
-- Methods of suggesting content and noting bugs
+* Methods of suggesting content and noting bugs... and more
-... and more

 Not in the Class Yet?
 -----------

 Hey this wiki is for everyone to use.
 If you are in the SEC487 course, you get the additional lab and video files for hands-on practice.

 Interested in increasing your OSINT knowledge?
 Consider signing up for this [SEC487: Open-Source Intelligence Gathering and Analysis](https://www.sans.org/course/open-source-intelligence-gathering) course.